 What are the best ways to save money on lift tickets?
-Every year when the days get shorter and snow blankets the earth, there is an anxious excitement as the ski resorts open the trails.
-In all of your vitality and haste to get to the mountain, it’s understandable if you forget your wife, husband, or even gear; but there is one thing you do not want to arrive without your lift tickets.
+When the days get shorter and fresh snow starts to fall, skiers and riders feel that familiar excitement as resorts begin opening their trails.
+In the rush to get to the mountain, it’s easy to forget gear or even a partner — but the one thing you never want to overlook is your lift ticket.

 Just because it’s spring does not mean the skiing is terrible.
 Resorts like Copper Mountain and A-Basin reach record elevations enabling them to excel far into spring, sometimes even July.